 Start with shorter distances until you can master them at your goal mile pace for several sets greater than or equal to your timed run distance:

-- Rest with easy jog for the time it took to run 1/4mile
+Rest with easy jog for the time it took to run a quarter-mile.

 The goal is to complete these runs as fast as you can.

-The other type of running you should focus on is an easy paced run 2-3 times a week to learn how to run at your pace for the goal distance of your test.
-These other runs can be intervals like the above, just at your goal mile pace or longer, slower distances with different sections of goal paced running measured.
+The other type of running you should focus on is an easy, paced run 2-3 times a week to learn how to run at your pace for the goal distance of your test.
+These other runs can be intervals like those above, just at your goal mile pace or longer, or slower distances with different sections of goal paced running measured.
 Check out this article on goal pace running.

 All of the running workouts are great for getting you into well above passing/maxing conditioning for any military timed run event.
-So if you build your cardio conditioning (VO2max) using both high speed interval training and goal pace running distances, your 1.5 miles, 2 mile, and even 3 mile timed military runs will get better.
+So if you build your cardio conditioning (VO2 max), using both high-speed interval training and goal pace running distances, your 1.5-, two- and three-mile timed military runs will get better.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.

 Want to Learn More About Military Life?